theNIGHTMAR3/theNIGHTMAR3/README.md

 - 👀 I’m interested in games, IT
 - 🌱 I’m currently learning IT
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:
+-   e-mail: michal.kuprianowicz@interia.pl
+-   Discord: NIGHTMARE#3883
+-

 <!---
 theNIGHTMAR3/theNIGHTMAR3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.